-So much of our transitory life is lived in limbo, isn’t it?!
-Like when you are waiting nine months for a baby to be born and not to mention twenty-seven hours of labor to meet that new baby, like my youngest daughter just pulled off; and quite amazingly I might add!
-And almost as bad, waiting on the other end for text messages reassuring you everything is okay since hospital restriction has kept you at home.
+So much of this earthly life is lived in limbo!
+Like when you are waiting nine months for a baby to be born, not to mention twenty-seven hours of labor to meet that new baby, like my youngest daughter pulled off!
+And almost as bad, is the waiting for text messages reassuring you everything is okay since hospital restriction keeps everyone at home (COVID).
 There is also the waiting involved when you are working on a degree or waiting to recover from an injury or illness.
-What about waiting for a diagnosis or waiting for treatments to finally bring the desired result.
-How about the waiting when you are expecting to close on a house or just waiting for a place to move?!
+What about waiting for a diagnosis or waiting for treatments to finally bring the desired result?
+How about the waiting when you are expecting to close on a house or just waiting for a place to move!
 Many times, we put the living on hold until we have the desired end.
 But that’s not what God calls us to do.
-He wants our lights to shine through it all; Our testimonies to be loud and clear that He is all we need, and He is the strength of our life!
+He wants our lights to shine through it all; Our testimonies to be loud and clear that He is all we need: The Lord IS my Shepherd, I have ALL that I need (Psalm 23:1).
+He is Faithful and True (Revelation 19:11) and our attitude as Christ-followers should emanate trust and obedience wherever our circumstances take us!

-The end of last year grew increasingly difficult with pain and dizziness affecting my physical body.
-It certainly was a very unhealthy time for me including that, sadly, I dropped my PT exercises that were a part of my routine since 2015.
-Eating out and eating the wrong kinds of food also came with a price.
-After I suffered a retina tear in the month of September and finally “seeing” that through, I slid past October (my birthday month), November, and December with many indulgences.
-Pain increased dramatically especially at night.
+The end of 2021 grew increasingly difficult for me.
+Pain and dizziness swept across my physical body.
+A lack of routine workouts combined with eating restaurant food as well as eating the wrong kinds of food came with a price.
+After suffering a retina tear in the month of September and finally “seeing” that through, I slid past October (my birthday month), November (Thanksgiving), and December (Christmas) with way too many indulgences.
+My pain increased dramatically especially at night.
 So, after seeking help from the chiropractor, who thought I had a rib out of place, I asked my medical doctor for her opinion.
 After an exam, she was convinced my gall bladder was the culprit as was I, but with blood work and an ultrasound, the gall bladder was cleared.
-Since I have repented from falling away from my workout routine and receiving a treadmill for Christmas, my walking and working out are consistent and my pain has improved greatly.
-Also, my sugar indulgences have been roped into control, so the overall shaky, horrible feeling is better, too.
-However, the dizziness has lingered, still, interfering with sleep and made many mornings so challenging.
-A thumb problem persisting had the doctor give me a choice of a shot, PT, or surgery.
-Choosing the route of PT now, has me waiting for a call to set up appointments!
-Will it happen any time soon?!
+So I went home, repented from falling away from a healthier routine, and after receiving a treadmill for Christmas, my walking and working out became more consistent and the pain disappeared.
+Probably, most importantly, my sugar indulgences have been moderated, so the overall miserable feeling is better, too.

 But my life is worth nothing to me unless I use it for finishing the work assigned me by the Lord Jesus—the work of telling others the Good News about the wonderful grace of God.